 Note: There is no guarantee that all courses requested can be scheduled.
 When possible, each student with a conflict is notified to allow him/her to make alternate selections.
 All contact information in the school database must be accurate and up to date.
 Students and parents should notify the school of any changes.

 Retaking a Course

-According to the South Carolina Uniform Grading Policy, students are allowed to retake the same course at the same difficulty level under the following conditions:
+According to the South Carolina Uniform Grading Policy, students are allowed to retake the same course under the following conditions: